thomaserlang/seplis/README.md

-seplis
+SEPLIS
 ======

 This project is in very early stages.

-If you're intrested in this please contact me.
+If you're interested in this please contact me.